alchemab/antiberta/README.md

 * _What dataset did you use?_ This is described in our preprint, but briefly, we used a section of the Observed Antibody Space (OAS) database (Kovaltsuk et al., 2018) for pre-training, and a snapshot of SAbDab (Dunbar et al., 2014) as of 26 August, 2021.
+We've included snippets of the OAS database that we used for pre-training, and the paratope prediction datasets under `assets`.

 * _Why HuggingFace?_ We felt that the maturity of the library and its straight-forward API were key advantages.
 Not to mention it fits really well with cloud compute architectures like AWS.

-* _Are pre-trained models available?_ We will not be releasing model weights to the public, though the code is licensed under the MIT License.
+* _Are pre-trained models available?_ We will not be releasing model weights to the public, though the code is licensed under the Apache 2.0 License.